avalkon/auto-refresh/README.md

 # auto-refresh v0.2.53
 Python tool to automatically refresh, acquire and submit in Raterhub.
+See demo.png to see what it looks like.

 Automatically refreshes on NTA, acquires on Acquire if available, and can submit based on timer position, without triggering a third-party extension ping.
 The auto-acquire is not quite as fast as a plugin can be, but it's probably faster than you can